 - It is only somewhat less illiberal and oppressive than those of others.

-86 In what way has the policy of Europe contributed to the establishment or the present grandeur of the American colonies?
+86 The policy of Europe contributed to the present grandeur of the American colonies only in one way

 - Magna virûm Mater!

-- It bred and formed the men who were capable of achieving such great actions.
+- It bred and formed the men who could achieve such great actions.

 - It laid the foundation of so great an empire.